Legends of Tomorrow season 3: Main characters

 Returning series regulars from the previous season included Victor Garber, Brandon Routh, Caity Lotz, Franz Drameh, Maisie Richardson-Sellers, Amy Pemberton, Nick Zano and Dominic Purcell as Martin Stein, Ray Palmer, Sara Lance, Jefferson Jackson, Amaya Jiwe, Gideon, Nate Heywood and Mick Rory, respectively.
 They were joined by Tala Ashe and Keiynan Lonsdale playing Zari Tomaz and Wally West, respectively.
 Guggenheim explained that part of the motivation for adding the Muslim character, Zari Tomaz, to the series was the "political climate" in the United States after the 2016 elections.
 For the episode "Here I Go Again", Amy Pemberton appeared as Gideon, unlike most episodes in which she voiced the character.
 Lonsdale had been a regular on The Flash.

 It was the only season in which Lonsdale was a regular; he left after the season finale, citing a desire for other acting opportunities.
 This was the final season in which Garber and Drameh were regulars; Garber left in "Crisis on Earth X, Part 4", followed by Drameh in the following episode.
 While Garber wanted to resume his career in Broadway theater; Drameh's exit was a creative decision, and he returned in the season-finale "The Good, the Bad and the Cuddly".
-Richardson-Sellers's character, Amaya Jiwe, left in the season finale and returned the following season as Charlie.
+Richardson-Sellers's character, Amaya Jiwe, left in the season finale.
+However, in the following season, Richardson-Sellers portrayed a new character named Charlie.

 Recurring and guest stars

 Arthur Darvill (left), who starred in the first two season, played a recurring role as Rip Hunter.

 John Noble (right) voices Mallus the season's primary antagonist.

 Arthur Darvill, who played Rip Hunter in the main cast during the first two seasons, was a recurring character this season.
 Several actors returned in their roles from other Arrowvverse series as recurring characters, such as Neal McDonough as Damien Darhk, David Sobolov as the voice of Grodd, and Christina Brucato as Lily Stein.
-Tracy Ifeachor was cast as Jiwe's granddaughter Kuasa, replacing Anika Noni Rose (who voiced the character in the animated web series Vixen).
+Tracy Ifeachor was cast as Jiwe's granddaughter Kuasa, replacing Anika Noni Rose, who voiced the character in the animated web series Vixen.
 Courtney Ford replaced Tuesday Hoffman as Damien's daughter, Nora, and Ford became a regular the following season.
 Sellers' mother, Joy Richardson, was a recurring character as Jiwe's vision-quest ancestor.

 Matt Ryan played John Constantine after playing the character in the canceled NBC series Constantine.
 Ryan became a series regular the following season.
 Wentworth Miller (who played Leonard Snart as a regular in season one and a recurring character in season two) returned to play the character's Earth-X doppelganger, Leo Snart / Citizen Cold.
 Jes Macallan, Adam Tsekhman and Hiro Kanagawa recurred as Time Bureau agents Ava Sharpe, Gary Green and Wilbur Bennett, respectively, and Macallan became a regular the following season.

 John Noble voiced the season primary antagonist Mallus.
 The character's true form is not revealed until the penultimate-episode "Guest Starring John Noble".
 In that episode, Noble also portrayed a fictionalized version of himself.